 Once the suitcases had been totally destroyed we had everything we needed to turn that boring dresser into our own version of a vintage stack of suitcases.
 We removed all the drawers and took the little wooden knobs off.

-Using lots of elbow grease and a sander we stripped the varnish and then gave the frame of the dresser a deep lustrous coat of Rustoleum’s American Walnut stain and sealer. to match the decor in our bedroom
+Using lots of elbow grease and a sander we stripped the varnish and gave the frame of the dresser a deep lustrous coat of Rustoleum’s American Walnut stain and sealer to match the decor in our bedroom

 I really wanted them all to be different but still form a harmonious whole.
 So I needed to limit myself to colors from the same temperature family or find one or two colors and then use variations of those colors.
 Because the dresser had been stained in a rich brown, we decided to stick with the warmer tones.
 The first drawer we made over was this one.